huuyafwww/has-throw/README.md

 ## Features

+- [x] Zero dependency.
 - [x] Fully compatible with TypeScript.
 - [x] Supports both ESM (ES Modules) and CommonJS module systems.
 - [x] Works with both synchronous and asynchronous functions.
 - [x] Supports both functions and class methods, with or without arguments.
+- [x] Sample code tested to work with both jest and vitest.

 ## Installation